top of page

 IMG_1107.jpeg

-The woman lived from the last house in the street that had not been vacated and gutted prior to demolition.
-There was no sign of life other than the light in her window – the streetlights had been disconnected, the only the other light flared from sodium security lamps illuminating the demolition machinery parked opposite the house.
+The woman lived in the last house in the street that had not been vacated and gutted prior to demolition.
+The streetlights had been disconnected and there was no sign of occupation apart from the solitary light in her window.
+The only the other light flared from sodium security lamps which illuminated the demolition machinery parked opposite the houses.

 After I’d completed the brief ceremony the woman offered me a cup of tea.
 We spoke of her life on the street and the changes she had witnessed.
-As I rose to leave, I noticed a light vapour curling through the keyhole of the door
+As I rose to leave, a light vapour curled through the keyhole of the door.

 bottom of page